 - Restorative dentistry: if the teeth are not making proper contact when biting, we may recommend an appropriate restorative dental procedure to adjust the surfaces or repair damage.

-- Invisalign: Dr. Sareen is a Fairfax area preferred Invisalign® provider.
+- Invisalign: Dr. Sareen is a Fairfax VA preferred Invisalign® provider.
 Invisalign can be used to correct malocclusion for a more comfortable and healthy bite.

 Areas We Serve

 If you grind your teeth or suffer from chronic jaw pain, contact our Fairfax, VA dentist office to learn more about how comprehensive dentistry can help you stop bruxism and manage your discomfort.
 We welcome new patients from communities around Fairfax, Centreville, Chantilly and Reston, VA.
-To request a consultation, call our office at (703) 291-0198 or click here to request an appointment.
+To request a consultation, call our office at (703) 291-0198 or request an appointment online.